bryanyee33/Genshin-StarRail-Auto-Check-In/README.md

    with Name as OS_COOKIE and Secret as the copied cookie
 5. Profit

+Note:
+For multiple accounts, separate the cookies with "," (no quotes and spaces between the cookies)

 All credits go to https://github.com/atomicptr/hoyo-daily-logins-helper.
 Modified script to make it simpler & auto checkin both Genshin and Star Rail accounts at once.
 Runs daily at 4.01am (+8 UTC)